+Updated Dec.
+5, 2022.

 Christian Home e-School will not tolerate any form of bullying: physical, electronic, or otherwise.
 Expect Respect and a Safe Education (erase) is a wonderful place to access support.
 Go here to find a reporting tool and more wonderful helpful safety information.
 CHeS is trained in the Erase strategies for dealing with harm, and we will do all we can to "ERASE VIOLENCE / EMBRACE COMPASSION!

 “Every child deserves an education free from discrimination, bullying, harassment, intimidation and violence.”
 (Ministry) Parents are responsible for creating a safe environment in the home and online for their children but CHeS also supports online safety through their commitment to communicate openly with the parents and the principal should they suspect any kind of abuse, bullying, or safety concern.
 CHeS has a trained Safe School Coordinator (the Principal) or alternate (SE Coordinators) readily available to address any bullying or harassment concerns.
 Please report immediately to 877-777-1547 ext.
 12 or ext.
 21 Note: internet safety resources are linked into our planner system and we encourage all families visit this information.
-Internet safety is paramount in our form of delivery therefore we encourage these practices taken from the Child Safety Network:
+Internet safety is paramount in our form of delivery therefore we encourage the following practices: